pwaldhauer/daiquiri/README.md

 ## Features

 - You provide a JSON file that describes the layout of your image gallery
-- $toolname creates a HTML file containing the necessary markup
+- daiquiri creates a HTML file containing the necessary markup
-- $toolname automatically creates multiple versions of the used images (fitting sizes for the boxes in the grid, retina versions, low res versions for unveil.js)
+- daiquiri automatically creates multiple versions of the used images (fitting sizes for the boxes in the grid, retina versions, low res versions for unveil.js)
 - The default templates comes with a [Flexbox](http://caniuse.com/#feat=flexbox) powered responsive layout, support for [unveil.js](https://github.com/luis-almeida/unveil) and a [nice Lightbox](http://dimsemenov.com/plugins/magnific-popup/) -- but it's easily customizable using CSS and stuff!

 ## Things not included